MrPowerScripts/reddit-karma-farming-bot/README.md

 ## How to run the bot on Linux

-1. run `run_linux.sh setup` to install the dependencies.

-2. change `src/settings.sample.py` to `src/settings.py` and change the values to your acccount and app values
+1. change `src/settings.sample.py` to `src/settings.py` and update the values to your acccount and app values

-3. run `run_linux.sh`
+1. run `run_linux.sh`

 ## How to run the bot with docker